 The class $[\Aa]$ is exactly the obstruction to the existence of a global splitting $\sigma: T_Z \to \Aa$ respecting the restricted structure, and hence the map sending an Atiyah algebra $\Aa$ to $[\Aa]$ is injective.
 The map is surjective since the data of a \v{C}ech class $\{\alpha_{ij}, \gamma_i\}$ allows the Atiyah algebras $\OO_{U_i} \oplus T_{U_i}$ with restricted operation

 to be glued to a restricted Atiyah algebra on $Z$. \end{proof}

-\begin{remark} Theorem \ref{theorem: classify-atiyah-algebras} is similar to the main theorem of \cite{hochschild54}, where restricted extensions of restricted Lie algebras are classified as the extensions as Lie algebras where a certain Cartier-type invariant vanishes.
+\begin{remark} Theorem \ref{theorem: classify-atiyah-algebras} is similar to the main theorem of \cite{hochschild54}, where restricted extensions of restricted Lie algebras are classified as the ordinary Lie algebra extensions on which a certain Cartier-type invariant vanishes.
 This Cartier-type invariant is exactly the $d_2$-differential in the Friedlander-Parshall spectral sequence relating non-restricted to restricted Lie algebra cohomology \cite{friedlander86}. \end{remark}